HSG-Library/alma-bib-hierarchy/README.md

 - Search for any Bib-Record in Alma
 - Open the Bib-Hierarchy Cloud App
-- Click 'Hierarchy ↓' (or 'Hierarchy ↑') on the entry you're intrested in
+- Click 'Hierarchy ↓' (or 'Hierarchy ↑') on the entry you're interested in
 - Wait(, wait a bit longer)
 - See all related records
 - Click 'Expand' in the Cloud App toolbar, to see a nice table, or click export to download the result as Excel file